This is a bit of a longer blog, but very insightful. Part 1 of 2.

 Takayasu's arteritis is characterized by inflammation that narrows the lumen of arteries.

-Temporal arteritis is characterized by inflammation in medium to large-sized arteries, mostly commonly in the head.
-It is sometimes called giant cell arteritis, and can lead to significant vision loss.
+in medium to large-sized arteries, mostly commonly in the head.
+It is

 Warm autoimmune hemolytic anemia is characterized by destruction of red blood cells by IgM antibodies.